Schema Registry Service - Version 1.0-rc2 🔗

 Examples:

-A URI-reference, like schemauri that points to an Avro Schema document MUST reference an Avro record declaration contained in the schema document using a URI fragment suffix [:]{record-name}.
+When a URI-reference, like schemauri, points to a JSON Schema document it MAY use a URI fragment suffix [:]{record-name} to deep link into the schema document to reference a particular type definition.
+Otherwise the top-level object definition of the schema is used.
 The ':' character is used as a separator when the URI already contains a fragment.

 Examples: